 Quiet hours.
 Quiet hours are in effect after 10 p.m. and continue until 9 a.m. the following morning.
-Radios, television sets, stereos, and computer games should be turned off, or played at such low volume that no one outside the room knows they are on.
-The residence hall staff reserves the right to remove the stereo, radio, or TV if an offender does not respond to the request to keep the volume low.
-This removal can be for the remainder of a semester, and permission may be denied for offenders to keep a stereo, radio, or TV in their room during their stay in the residence hall.
+Music, television sets, computers, and gaming systems should be turned off, or played at such low volume that no one outside the room knows they are on.
+The residence hall staff reserves the right to remove the stereo, gaming system, or TV if an offender does not respond to the request to keep the volume low.
+This removal can be for the remainder of a semester, and permission may be denied for offenders to keep a stereo, gaming system, or TV in their room during their stay in the residence hall.